Where Can I Travel Without a Passport? (10 Incredible Places!)

 Alaska

 The next stop on our no-passport-needed adventures list is a trip to the Last Frontier—Alaska.
-You may be thinking "Burr, that's cold!" and while yes, it can be quite chilly, Alaska is a real-life winter wonderland in the winter months, in the summer months its bursting with wildlife and colorful wildflowers.
+Alaska is a real-life winter wonderland in the winter months, in the summer months its bursting with wildlife, wildflowers, and some of the most beautiful mountains I've ever seen.

-NOTE: Keep in mind that if wildlife is the main attraction for you visiting Alaska, you'll want to be sure to visit during the summer months.
+Note: Keep in mind that if wildlife is the main attraction for you visiting Alaska, you'll want to be sure to visit during the summer months.
 If you'd like to see the northern lights and/or go skiing and snowboarding you'll need to visit in the winter.
 Each season offers something very different in Alaska so figure out what most interests you and plan accordingly.

 Checkout our Alaska travel guides HERE!